A4k9/Data_Science_Algorithms/README.md

 # Data_Science_Algorithms
-Machine learning from scratch using pyhton
+Machine learning from scratch using python